segakazzz/week5-group-exercise/README.md

 # What is this Project?

 This project served as a training ground for learning about Git Workflows.
 It is intended to not be incomplete and may not be updated.
 In this project we learned about Git workflows.
 While using a branch workflow is what we initially set out to do, we decided on merging our branches to the master a bit earlier in order for all of our teammates to keep track of the individual parts of the project.
 In summary, it was a success.
 Personally, I overcame an issue I had with CSS involving align-items.
 Using the browser developer tools in Google Chrome was instrumental in correcting it.
-Also, the site was built using Bootstrap.
+- tjeve